Skip to content

 About the Exhibition

-Every year, on returning to her summer home on Öland, the artist Annika Liljedahl is met by the familiar sight of insects that have died since they closed the cottage for the winter season.
+Every year, on returning to her summer home on the island of Öland, the artist Annika Liljedahl is met by the familiar sight of insects that have died since they closed the cottage for the winter season.
 The insects lie trapped between window panes, in corners and under furniture, and usually make a pile in the dustpan.
 Over the years, these creatures have awakened Liljedahl's curiosity: their infinite variations, their activities, and their resourceful fight for survival and existence.
 Insects thus became the starting point for Nätspinnare (2019).

 In art, Liljedahl finds ways to approach the natural cycle of existence.
 Life, from origin, energy transformation, growing power and regeneration to mortality, is present in her works.
 Whether they concern humanity or nature's cycles.
 Before us, we witness metamorphoses of insects, animals or ambiguous forms in constant flux.